Free energy fluctuations in SK and related spin glass models: A literature survey: Introduction

 \subsection{Brief remarks on literature beyond this survey}

 Much of the recent work in mean-field spin glasses has focused, not on the SK or SSK model, but on their $p$-spin and mixed spin generalizations.
 The Hamiltonian for a pure $p$-spin model is

 where SK and SSK are pure 2-spin models.
-A mixed-spin model has Hamiltonian $H(\s)=\sum_{p=1}^\infty \b_pH_{N,p}(\s)$ for coefficients $\{\b_p\}$ with a suitable decay rate (a constraint typically imposed is $\sum_{p=1}^\infty2^p\b_p^2$).
+A mixed-spin model has Hamiltonian $H(\s)=\sum_{p=1}^\infty \b_pH_{N,p}(\s)$ for coefficients $\{\b_p\}$ with a suitable decay rate (a constraint typically imposed is $\sum_{p=1}^\infty2^p\b_p^2< \infty$).

 In this more generalized setting, the limiting free energy does not have a closed-form formula such as for SSK and SK (at high temperature).
 Rather, the Parisi formula (or the Crisanti-Sommers formulation for the spherical case) provides a variational representation of $F(\b)$.
 In addition, formulating the limiting free energy in the general multi-species setting is an area of continuing research.
 A Parisi formula for the multi-species SK model is obtained in \cites{Barra15, Panchenko15}, and the Crisanti-Sommers-type expression for (mixed $p$-spin) multi-species SSK model is derived in \cite{BatesSohn22}.
 Both of these results rely on the assumption of convexity of the \textit{mixture polynomial} for the proof of the upper bound.
-In addition, Subag \cite{Subag23} computes the limiting free energy for the (pure $p$-spin) multi-species spherical SK model via the so-called TAP approach.
+In addition, \cite{Subag23} computes the limiting free energy for the (pure $p$-spin) multi-species spherical SK model via the so-called TAP approach.
 The statement relies on the assumption of convergence of certain free energies, instead of the convexity assumption.
+In the case of ground state energy, \cite[Theorem 1.5]{HuangSellke_topologicaltrivialization} implies a closed-form formula for the multi-species spherical SK model at all external field strengths with no convexity assumptions (see, e.g.\@, \cite{SubagZeitouni_2017} for an example of deriving the ground state energy from such a complexity result).

+While this survey focuses on the free energy fluctuation results in the SK and SSK models ($p=2$), there has also been progress on fluctuations for $p>2$ in the RS phase.
+See, e.g., \cite{Bovier_rem, Bovier_twoscales, JLM_tensorPCA}.
+The fluctuations of the ground state energy for general spherical models have also been characterized using the replica method from physics \cite{Fyodorov_groundstateLDP}.
+In addition to free energy fluctuation results, there has also been work on the fluctuations of overlaps.
+See, e.g., \cite{Baiketal21,CW21,landon2020fluctuations,LS22,nguyen2018central}.
+The fluctuation results in these works are with respect to the Gibbs measure and hold for fixed disorder.
+They are all related to SSK and are proven using a contour integral technique.
+Treatment of overlaps of SK is done in \cite[Section 1.10]{Talagrandvol1}.